adyaman-singh/Log-Ingestion-and-Querying-System/README.md

 Highlight matched keywords in the log list

-View a log-level summary chart that updates in real-time
+View a log-level summary chart that updates in real-time (BONUS)

-Switch between light and dark themes
+Switch between cyberpunk and Rust themes ( by default is cyberpunk)

 Store and retrieve logs locally using a JSON file

-Push new log entries to the frontend via WebSocket without needing to refresh
+Push new log entries to the frontend via WebSocket without needing to refresh (BONUS)

 Maintain filters and UI state dynamically while new logs arrive